imedadel/react-dnd-docs/docs/touch.md

 # Touch Backend

 The HTML5 backend does not support the touch events.
-So it will not work on tablet and mobile devices.
-You can use the `react-dnd-touch-backend` for touch devices.
+It does not work on tablet and mobile devices.
+You can use instead the `react-dnd-touch-backend` for touch devices.

 ### Installation